 Advocating for a hunger-free San Francisco

 The Food Security Task Force (FSTF) advises the Board of Supervisors on how to accomplish its 2013 goal to end food insecurity by 2020.
-The Food Bank is proud to be a leader on the Task Force (with Teri Olle, Director of Policy and Advocacy for the Food Bank, currently serving as its chair), which brings together leaders from city agencies and community-based organizations to make policy and funding recommendations to the Mayor and the Board.
+The Food Bank is proud to be a leader on the Task Force (with Meg Davidson, Associate Director of Policy and Advocacy for the Food Bank, currently serving on the Task Force), which brings together leaders from city agencies and community-based organizations to make policy and funding recommendations to the Mayor and the Board.
 All FSTF meetings are open to the public – please join us at our next meeting.
 Learn more about the current Membership here.

 Attend a meeting